Our Vision and Principles

 At St. Wilfrid’s we want our children to be naturally curious about the world around them.
-Our scheme of work is ‘Science Bug’ which is by Active Learn, the scheme of work ensures full coverage of the National Curriculum and fosters a sense of wonder about natural phenomena.
+Our scheme of work is ‘Science Bug’, by Active Learn.
+The scheme of work ensures full coverage of the National Curriculum and fosters a sense of wonder about natural phenomena.
 We are committed to providing a stimulating, engaging and challenging learning environment.
-Throughout our school children are encouraged to develop and use a range of working scientifically skills including questioning, researching and observing for ourselves.
+Throughout our school, children are encouraged to develop and use a range of skills to work scientifically, including questioning, researching and observing for ourselves.
 We promote and celebrate these skills.
 We want our children to have a broad vocabulary.
 Scientific language is to be taught and built upon as topics are revisited in different year groups and across key stages.
-We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability with a broad and balanced science curriculum.
+We intend to provide all children, regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced science curriculum.

 Our science display show the work that the whole school did on birds.
 This includes evidence from the “Big Garden Bird Watch” that Year 2 did, the work around the ducklings that we had in EYFS and Year 1 and also the work done in KS2 with a visitor who brought birds of prey.

 “The children have all been experimenting with how to get the worms out of the mud.
 The mud is quite stiff and we don’t have any tools to dig it up with.
 We looked up a video and found that when it rains worms come up to the top, so we poured some water on to bring them up.
 I think we used a bit too much because it went very slushy!
 We tried a different patch with a bit less water and we were able to find some.
 We looked at different ways of bringing them up like shaking the ground or stomping on it.
 In the afternoon the slushy mud had dried a bit and we found loads of worms so it worked!
 After we spoke about how we need to clean our hands because mud and worms carry a lot of germs!”